-For the first 30 days, establish objectives and the rules of engagement.
-Dive into the customer’s issues and create a typical use case for your product or service.
-Be sure you have a deep understanding of your product and its applications, and talk to the customer to align your capabilities with their requirements.
-The use case you develop to establish objectives should also provide indicators for possible future sales.
+The use case should also provide indicators for potential future sales.
 As you develop your use case, be sure to establish milestones that map the customer’s current needs and goals to your product capabilities.
-Also consider opportunities to cross sell and upsell.
-It’s a good idea to review ROI by comparing product pricing to value at the outset.
-If you have variable pricing for services, for example, establishing a value baseline early on will eliminate having to prove value and renegotiate price later on.
+Consider opportunities to cross-sell and upsell.
+Finally, review the customer’s ROI by comparing product pricing to value at the outset.
+If you have variable pricing for services, for example, establishing a value baseline early on will eliminate the need to prove value and renegotiate price later on.

-Within the first 60 days you should have a firm understanding of what success looks like for the customer.
-Take what you have learned from your first 30 days and craft a customer success strategy.
-You can work with the customer to establish a baseline for success.
-You also can use a customer onboarding framework to identify the easiest path to achieve that success.
+Within the first 60 days, you should have a firm understanding of what success looks like for the customer.
+Take what you have learned from your first 30 days and craft a Customer Success strategy.
+Your Customer Success rep can work directly with the customer to establish a baseline for success.
+Using a customer onboarding framework may be helpful when identifying the easiest path to that success.

-This is also the time to map the customer experience life cycle, including customer health, and create an engagement model.
-The experience lifecycle maps the customer experience from acquisition (find the right customer who can get value from the product) to engagement (find the right stakeholder and work toward long-term success) to retention (be sure goals are being met and value demonstrated).
-With ongoing feedback, you can gather more data to refine the experience life cycle, improve customer satisfaction, and work toward established goals.
-This engagement model will help define actions at each stage of the life cycle, using data to inform business reviews and recalibrate success.
+This is also the ideal time to map the customer experience lifecycle and create an engagement model.
+The experience lifecycle maps the customer experience from acquisition to engagement to retention.
+Your team can leverage customer feedback to continually refine the experience lifecycle, improve customer satisfaction, and work toward the customer’s established goals.
+This engagement model will help define actions at each stage of the lifecycle, using data to inform business reviews and recalibrate success.